 I Over Optimize for the “Perfect”

-An example of the behavior is I have a backpack which I have been using since 2009.
+An example of this behavior is I have a backpack which I have been using since 2009.
 It works fine (Gossamer Gear Gorilla).
 There are a few things that could be improved.
 In the following 10 years I have likely tried 5-6 packs to see if I could find one that I like better.
 So far, nothing has been sufficiently better that it made sense to change to a new pack.
 This is exacerbated if I have some big adventure planned.
 My first instinct is to ask “How should I optimize my gear?”
 I am striving to be content if my gear will “get the job done”.
 I am seeing progress… I don’t immediately go out and purchase new gear for a new adventure, but it’s still a strong inclination.

 A Less Radical Approach?